Synternet/syntropy-devops-integrations/.github/instructions.md

 ## Generate a new SSH key-pair

 We'll create a new SSH keypair that we'll use exclusively for the Github Actions as you should not be using you primary key-pair.
 Call the new key-pair something like `github_action_rsa` to make it easy to identify.
+The `-N` flag creates a keypair without a passphrase.

 ```
 ssh-keygen -t rsa -b 4096 -C "user@host" -q -N ""